titivermeesch/SpotiBot/README.md

 SpotiBot is a Discord bot that allows music syncing between multiple users using their spotify account.
 This allows users to listen to high quality music in sync.

+## Features

+Since this bot is in an early stage, there are only a few features available right now:

+- Authenticate with Spotify
+- Query a list of all possible playback devices
+- Search and play a track

+## Commands

+- !link: Link your spotify account
+- !unlink: Remove your spotify account
+- !devices: See a list of all your devices
+- !play {music title}: Play the first result of the entered track title

 ## Installation

 ### Environment variables